Ocean 7 recently introduced a new retro-style dive watch, the LM-5.

 The LM-5 comes in a 42 mm x 13 mm polished stainless steel case.
 Protecting the dial is a domed sapphire crystal with an inside anti-reflective coating.
-A domed sapphire crystal bezel with 120 click unidirectional rotation allows timing of events up to 60 minutes without the risk of accidentally resetting the time.
-The unique sapphire bezel is not only good looking, it is also extremely scratch proof.
+A domed sapphire crystal bezel with 120 clicks unidirectional rotation allows the timing of events up to 60 minutes without the risk of accidentally resetting the time.
+The unique sapphire bezel is not only good-looking, but it is also extremely scratch-resistant.

-The dial is black with a white “OCEAN7” logo in the center, orange seconds hand tip and a round date display in between 4 and 5 o’clock.
-To ensure excellent visibility in all lighting conditions, Superluminova has been generously applied to the hour markers, hands and bezel insert.
+The dial is black with a white “OCEAN7” logo in the center, orange seconds hand tip, and a round date display between 4 and 5 o’clock.
+To ensure excellent visibility in all lighting conditions, Superluminova has been generously applied to the hour markers, hands, and bezel insert.

 The case back is stainless steel.
-The screw down crown is steel and is signed with “O7.”
-Water resistance is 200 meters.
-A 3D carbon leather sport strap with folding clasp is standard (22 mm width at lugs).
-And a German made Milanese mesh bracelet (shown) is optional for $199.
+The screw-down crown is steel and is signed with “O7.”
+Water-resistance is rated to 200 meters.
+A 3D carbon leather sport strap with a folding clasp is standard (22 mm width at lugs).
+And a German-made Milanese mesh bracelet (shown) is optional for $199.

 On the wrist, the mesh bracelet is surprisingly comfortable.
 Generally, I prefer a strap over a bracelet, and the standard leather strap for this watch is very good.
 But in this case, I would definitely choose the bracelet over the strap.
 The 42 mm case is a good size, although because the lugs are so long, the watch feels closer to most 43 or 44 mm timepieces.
 The 120-click bezel rotates very smoothly.

-The LM-5 is a true ISO 6425 dive watch, with a self-winding Swiss movement, excellent lume, a unique sapphire crystal bezel, and a good build quality – all for a very reasonable price.
+The LM-5 is a true ISO6425 dive watch, with a self-winding Swiss movement, excellent lume, a unique sapphire crystal bezel, and good build quality – all for a very reasonable price.